eZanmoto/dock/README.md

 ### `dock shell`

-`dock shell` has the same behaviour as `dock run`, but instead of running a single command, spawns a new shell in the Docker "environment".
+`dock shell` has the same behaviour as `dock run-in`, but instead of running a single command, spawns a new shell in the Docker "environment".
 If a `dock.yaml` file contains an environment called `build`, then `dock shell build` will start a new shell in that environment. `dock shell` on its own will start a shell in